Comparison of orbital launch systems

-This comparison of orbital launch systems lists the attributes of all individual rocket configurations designed to reach orbit.
-A first list contains rockets that are operational or in development as of 2022; a second list includes all retired rockets.
+This comparison of orbital launch systems lists the attributes of all current and future individual rocket configurations designed to reach orbit.
+A first list contains rockets that are operational or have attempted an orbital flight attempt as of 2024; a second list includes all upcoming rockets.
 For the simple list of all conventional launcher families, see: Comparison of orbital launchers families.
 For the list of predominantly solid-fueled orbital launch systems, see: Comparison of solid-fueled orbital launch systems.

+Background

 Spacecraft propulsion is any method used to accelerate spacecraft and artificial satellites.
-A conventional solid rocket or a conventional solid-fuel rocket is a rocket with a motor that uses solid propellants (fuel/oxidizer).
 Orbital launch systems are rockets and other systems capable of placing payloads into or beyond Earth orbit.
-All current spacecraft use conventional chemical rockets (bipropellant or solid-fuel) for launch, though some have used air-breathing engines on their first stage.
+All launch vehicle propulsion systems employed to date have been chemical rockets falling into one of three main categories: